Programs : Brochure

 - Restrictions: KU applicants only

 Clyde E. Jacobs (January 19th, 1924—June 23rd, 2009) completed his undergraduate degree at KU, and his MA and PhD at the University of Michigan.
 In 1952 he joined the Department of Political Science at UC Davis, where he taught for many years, and was especially dedicated to undergraduate education.
-He provided funds to assist French majors studying in France for the academic year.
-The Department of French, Francophone and Italian Studies will be awarding a minimum of one non-renewable study abroad award of $10,000 in honor of Clyde E. Jacobs.
+He provided funds to assist French majors studying in France.
+The Department of French, Francophone and Italian Studies will be awarding a French major studying in France for an academic year, a minimum of one non-renewable study abroad award of $10,000 in honor of Clyde E. Jacobs.
+We will also offer at least two $5,000 awards for students studying for the semester in his honor.

-A minimum of one non-renewable award of $10,000.
-Applicants must be French majors who plan on spending two consecutive semesters abroad in France on an accredited program at a French university.
+Applicants must be French majors who plan on studying in France on an accredited program at a French university.
 Applicants should have completed FREN 240 or 234.
-Preference will be given to applicants who intend to spend a year (two semesters) in Angers at the Université Catholique de l'Ouest.
+Preference will be given to applicants who intend to spend a semester option or a year (two consecutive semesters) in Angers at the Université Catholique de l'Ouest.

 Please contact Professor Caroline Jewers in the Department of French, Francophone and Italian Studies if you have any questions regarding this scholarship.